 The Bachelor of Communication and Media Studies (B.CoMS) degree is a four-year Honours program.
 Of the 20.0 credits required for the B.CoMS degree, 9.0 credits must be in Communication and Media Studies.
 Eight of your remaining 11.0 credits must be chosen from disciplines outside Communication and Media Studies.
 The three remaining credits are free electives.
 You can find course descriptions and program requirements in the Undergraduate Calendar and take a look at some of the key features of our program below.
 If you’re thinking of applying, check out the admissions information below.

-In the first year, all students are introduced to the fundamental questions and issues that are the central concerns of the program through COMS 1000: Introduction to Communication and Media Studies.
-This course focuses on the role of communication and media in contemporary society and introduces the philosophical and theoretical concerns that underpin the field.
+In the first year, all students are introduced to the fundamental questions and issues that are the central concerns of the program through COMS 1001: Foundations in Communication and Media Studies, and COMS 1002: Current Issues in Communication and Media.
+These courses focus on the role of communication and media in contemporary society and introduce the philosophical and theoretical concerns that underpin the field.

 - FYSM 1217A – Communication and Scientific Controversies